Miami Design District: Shopping

 Currently, there are over 80 stores open in The District and 70 home design showrooms.

 The District is home to many flagship luxury stores including Balenciaga, Celine, Christian Louboutin, Dior, Dolce & Gabbana, Fendi, Giorgio Armani, Givenchy, Gucci, Louis Vuitton, Miu Miu, Prada, Saint Laurent and Tom Ford.
 The Design District houses one of the highest concentrations of jewelers in the world with jewelers and watchmakers like Bulgari, Cartier, Harry Winston, IWC Schaffhausen, Jaeger LeCoultre, Tiffany & Co., Van Cleef and Arpels and Vacheron Constantin.

 Other fashion, beauty, and multibrand stores include beauty and wellness brands Aesop and Creed, plus contemporary brands like French labels Isabel Marant and BA&SH; Scandinavian brand, COS; as well as Rag and Bone, Theory and Alice + Olivia.

-Design showrooms and stores in the Miami Design District include Eichholtz, Citco, Holly Hunt, Jonathan Adler, Luminaire, Minotti, Mitchell Gold + Bob Williams, Omare, Poltrona Frau and The Rug Company among others.
+Design showrooms and stores in the Miami Design District include Eichholtz, Citco, Holly Hunt, Jonathan Adler, Luminaire, Minotti, Poliform, Ornare, Poltrona Frau and The Rug Company among others.

 In 2009, Christian Louboutin was the first luxury retailer to open in the design district, marking a new era for the neighborhood.
 Later that year, Yohji Yamamoto opened in the Design District.
 In 2011, Louis Vuitton announced plans to open a Louis Vuitton store in the neighborhood by 2014, along with additional storefronts for other brands from the LVMH company including Sephora, Marc Jacobs, Givenchy, and Fendi.

 In October 2011, Hermes, Cartier and Dior announced plans to move their stores from Bal Harbour Shops to the Design District in late 2011 and 2012.
 Design Within Reach opened an 11,000-square-foot design store in the district on Feb 1st, 2013.

 The three-story, 13,000-square-foot Hermès store opened in November 2015 and is only the third U.S. flagship after Madison Avenue in New York City and Rodeo Drive in Beverly Hills, CA.